Skip to contents

 Vectors (both atomic and recursive) only have index argument i.

-Data.frame-like objects only have the slice, margin index argument pair.
+Data.frame-like objects only have the slice, margin argument pair.

-Arrays (both atomic and recursive) have the sub, dims index argument pair, as well as the arguments i and slice, margin.
+Arrays (both atomic and recursive) have the s, d argument pair, as well as the i argument and the slice, margin argument pair.

 The result of the idx() method can be used inside the regular square-brackets operators.